hansgier/hansgier/README.md

 - 🎓 Recent Computer Science graduate from **Visayas State University**.
 - ❤️ My passion is **web development** – I love translating stunning designs into functional, animated, and user-centric experiences.
 - 🎨 I'm fascinated by **web animation** and creating those smooth, award-winning (Awwwards-style) interactions.
-- 🎹 **Fun fact:** I dislike math, but I love the logic of programming.
-When I'm not coding, I'm mixing music, playing piano/guitar, gaming (Valorant & Genshin), or diving into anime and web novels.
+- 🎹 **Fun fact:** I dislike math, but I love the logic of programming hehe.
+When I'm not coding, I'm mixing music, playing piano/guitar, gaming (Valorant & Genshin), or diving into anime, manga, and web novels.
 - 🌱 I’m currently exploring **Three.js**, **GSAP**, and advanced React ecosystems.
 - 👯 I’m looking to collaborate on **innovative web projects** and contribute to a great development team.